Effect of photoinduced screening on the spectroscopic signature of exciton-phonon coupling: Results and discussion

 With regard to the incoherent optical response, we assign the negative TR of both data sets to photobleaching of exciton transitions, whereas the positive TR to transient absorption from photoexcited states and photoinduced broadening of the exciton line width.
 Besides, under off-resonance excitation, free-carrier-induced band gap renormalization is expected to add a positive contribution in the in-gap energy region~\cite{Scholz2018}.
 Spectral evidence of these band gap dynamics is discussed later as a proof of photoinduced screening.
 Conversely, under resonant excitation, these transient band gap dynamics should be marginal due to the lack of a population of photoexcited quasi-free carriers.
 Consistently, the TR is negative at all energies below the exciton peak, suggesting the optical response in that region being rather dominated by photobleaching of phonon-assisted optical transitions across the indirect band gap.

 We now focus on the coherent optical response.
-In \Fref{Figure 3} (a), its Fourier transformation (FT) for the resonant case is shown in false color as a function of probe photon energy.
-We find a single FT component at 3.4~THz which corresponds to the $A_g$ vibrational mode, as confirmed by the Raman spectrum (green curve) overlaid on the FT map.
+To this goal, we have extracted the bare periodic modulation of the $\Delta R/R_0$ intensity map upon subtraction of the incoherent TR contribution.
+The latter is obtained by applying a smoothing filter to the $\Delta R/R_0$ intensity at each probe photon energy in the window of positive time delays.
+In \Fref{Figure 3} (a), the Fourier transformation (FT) of the coherent optical response for the resonant case is shown in false color as a function of probe photon energy.
+We find a single FT component at 3.4~THz (113.4~cm$^{-1}$) which corresponds to the $A_g$ vibrational mode, as confirmed by the Raman spectrum (green curve) overlaid on the FT map.
 In \Fref{Figure 3}~(b), the FT intensity at 3.4~THz is reported as solid black curve, while the dashed black curve is the corresponding line cut for the off-resonance case (For the relevant FT map, we refer to Mor \textit{et al.}~\cite{Mor2021}).
-We observe that for resonant photoexcitation, the coherent phonon amplitude at the exciton energy shows a maximum, whereas under off-resonance excitation, a node which is indicative of a periodic shifting of the excitonic resonance due to coupling to coherent optical phonons~\cite{Mor2021}.
-This discrepancy is the first sign that a periodic modulation of the exciton peak energy is hindered under resonant excitation.
+We observe that for resonant photoexcitation, the coherent phonon amplitude at the exciton energy shows a maximum, whereas under off-resonance excitation, a node which was proven to result from a periodic shifting of the excitonic resonance due to coupling to coherent optical phonons~\cite{Mor2021}.
+Interestingly, such node resembles an antiresonance (dip) obtained from continuous wavelet transformation of the coherent TR of silicon, which was analogously explained by a Fano resonance in the Raman spectrum due to coupling of an LO phonon with the exciton continuum~\cite{Hase2003}.
+The difference in the photon energy-resolved FT observed in \Fref{Figure 3}~(b) is the first sign that a periodic modulation of the exciton peak energy is hindered under resonant excitation.
 More generally, it shows that the coupled exciton-phonon dynamics and relevant TR response are affected by the photoexcitation condition.